datalab-org/datalab/README.md

 ### UI

-- A simple, intuitive UI for recording sample metadata and relationships with other samples (batches, offshoots), alongside synthesis parameters and raw data.
+- A simple, intuitive UI for recording sample-based metadata and relationships with other samples (batches, derivatives, _etc._), alongside synthesis parameters and raw data.
-- Basic analysis and plotting of live and archived data attached to a sample, e.g., characterisation via XRD or NMR, electrochemical cycling data and images (see "Data blocks" section for a complete list).
+- Basic analysis and plotting of live and archived data attached to a sample, _e.g._, characterisation via XRD or NMR, electrochemical cycling data and images (see "Data blocks" section for a complete list).
 - Interactive network visualisation of the connections between samples and inventory.

 ## Development status

 *datalab* remains under active development, and the API, data models and UI may change significantly between versions without prior notice.
-Where possible, and without breaking changes will be listed in the release notes for every pre-v1 release.
+Where possible, breaking changes will be listed in the release notes for every pre-v1 release.

 ## Installation